-This program is designed to prepare students to take:
+This program is for 3rd Class Steam or Refrigeration license review and HP Boiler license review.
+It is designed to prepare qualifying students to take:

-- 1. NIULPE (National Institute for the Uniform Licensing of Power Engineers) 3rd or 4th Class Power Engineer Exams, - 2.
-City of Detroit LP Boiler, HP Boiler or 3rd Class Steam or Refrigeration License Exams or - 3.
-City of Dearborn LP Boiler, HP Boiler or 3rd Class Steam or Refrigeration License Exams.
+- 1) NIULPE (National Institute for the Uniform Licensing of Power Engineers) 3rd or 4th Class Power Engineer Exams, - 2) City of Detroit LP Boiler, HP Boiler or 3rd Class Steam or Refrigeration License Exams or - 3) City of Dearborn LP Boiler, HP Boiler or 3rd Class Steam or Refrigeration License Exams.

-This certificate does not qualify a person to take power engineering license exams.
-Specific experience requirements are required to take various license exams.
+Specific field experience and/or completion of qualified technical education programs are required to take Power Engineering and other license exams.
 Check with the license agency involved to ensure you have the required experience for the license you are seeking.